matches() in Java

 Example 1: Using Java matches()

-Let us consider a situation where you have to find all the strings that end with a particular word. matches() method can be used in the case, we can define a regex expression/pattern for such strings.
+Let us consider a situation where you must find all the strings ending with a particular word.
+The matches() method can be used in the case; we can define a regex expression/pattern for such strings.

 Output:

-Explanation: So as you can see, we have defined a regex pattern to check all the strings that end with "Java".
-String Str1 matches the regex, true is returned.
-String Str2 does not match the regex; hence false is returned.
+Explanation: As you can see, we have defined a regex pattern to check all the strings that end with "Java."
+String Str1 matches the regex, so true is returned.
+String Str2 does not match the regex, so false is returned.

 Example 2: Check for Numbers